I devote this section to the magical and mysterious items I might encounter in my studies.

 Prestidigitation (entity/vector →)

-Causes a small magical effect on the block or entity, usually not too distinct from the original nature or function of the block or entity.
+Causes a small magical effect, not too distinct from the original nature or function of the target.
 Costs about a tenth of one Amethyst Dust.

 I can perform the standard magic trick of vanishing an item and bringing it back.
 The item hides in the wristpocket, where I can use media to manipulate it.
 The wristpocketed item stays with me even after death and I can recall it once I can cast again.